nfagerlund/terraform/website/docs/configuration/expressions/types.html.md

 strings.

-String literals are the most complex kind of literal expression in Terraform, and have additional documentation on separate pages:

-* See [Strings](expressions.html#string-literals) for information about escape sequences and the heredoc syntax.
+String literals are the most complex kind of literal expression in Terraform, and have their own page of documentation.
+See [Strings](./strings.html) for information about escape sequences, the heredoc syntax, interpolation, and template directives.
-* See [String Templates](expressions.html#string-templates) for information about interpolation and template directives.

 ### Numbers